rvivek3/Tensorflow_ros_train/README.md

 The user uses custom target and feature processing for data normalization

-The user then fits the model using only a reference to the collected data.
+The user then fits the model using only a reference to the csv.
 In 30 epochs, the model is able to reach a 70% test accuracy and 57% validation accuracy.